jespb/Python-M3GP/README.txt

     limit_depth		-> Maximum individual depth (default: 17)
     threads 		-> Number of CPU threads to be used (default: 1) random_state	-> Random state (default: 42)
-    dim_min		-> Minimum number of dimensions (default: 1)
+    model_class         -> Model to be used as the inner classifier/regressor (default: MahalanobisDistanceClassifier() )
-    dim_max		-> Maximum number of dimensions (default: 9999) #The algorithm will not reach this value
+    fitnessType         -> Fitness to be used (Accuracy, WAF, 2FOLD - Classification, MSE - Regression) (default: "Accuracy") # "2FOLD" means 2-folds on the training data, using WAF dim_min		-> Minimum number of dimensions (default: 1) dim_max		-> Maximum number of dimensions (default: 9999) #The algorithm will not reach this value